Buying a car privately: tips, advice and your rights

 Top sources of privately owned cars for sale

-There are other ways to come by used cars for sale too – some people advertise with cards in shop windows or on supermarket noticeboards, while others favour a ‘for sale’ sign stuck on the window of the car in question.
+There are some more traditional ways to search for a second-hand car, too – some people advertise with cards in shop windows or on supermarket notice boards, while others favour a ‘for sale’ sign stuck on the window of the car in question.
 You can even be a little bit proactive if you know what you're looking for.
 A ‘wanted’ post on social media, in motoring forums, or even putting the word out at the office can turn up good results.

 Know the market

 Cheap cars for sale are always interesting, but they’re always cheap for a reason.
-If you’re lucky, it’s simply that the vendor needs a quick sale.
-Often it’s because the age, condition, or history of a vehicle mean it’s not worth more.
+If you’re lucky, the vendor may be after a quick sale and the car is priced to sell quickly, or you could find that the owner doesn’t know the value of the car.
+It could also be because the age, condition, or history of a vehicle means it’s not worth more.
 Knowing the market means having an idea of used car values in the segment you’re looking at, so you know what to expect for the money you want to spend.
 Be prepared to pay a fair price for the vehicle and condition you want, as you’ll likely be happier in the long run.

 What to look for in a classified car advert